 If so, in turn this implies an eighth irony.
-The Ridd dismissal was a trigger events for calls on the Federal government to impose some version of the University of Chicago principles (which are designed to ensure the freedom of all members of the University community “to discuss any problem that presents itself”).
-The government commissioned the French Review in 2018 to consider what might be done.
-At the time many in the sector argued that neither the Review nor a Chicago approach were needed.
+The Ridd dismissal was one of the trigger events for calls on the Federal government to impose some version of the University of Chicago principles.
+(These were designed to ensure the freedom of all members of the University community “to discuss any problem that presents itself”).
+The government commissioned the French Review in 2018 to assess how effective the existing protections for free expression and academic freedom were, in policy and practice.
+At the time, many in the sector argued that neither the Review nor a Chicago approach were needed, as there wasn’t really a problem.
 The Review findings didn’t support those assumptions.

 The sequence of events from 2016 to 2018 is set out in the Full Federal Court ruling in 2020, as follows: